shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

  ### Training
  * resized all images to 512x512 so batch size could be greater than 1
  * track losses with W and B. (we'll see if this works)
+ ___
+ ### Possible Improvements
+ * The first improvement I would choose to make is dynamic resizing.
+ * There could possible exist a better way to encode and decode masks that is not interating through all pixels
+ * It seems possible to make a UNet like architecture work on arbitrary image size.
+Its just difficult to implement in a clean way.
+ * Dataset augementation could have been used if I was serious about making a high-accuracy model.
+ * Picking a good loss function was difficult.
+Ultimately used weighted sum of Jaccard and Cross Entropy Loss.